luzhoutao/XSL-interpreter/README.md

 # XSL-interpreter
-This is a simple interpreter for XSL to transform XML
+This is a simple interpreter for XSL to transform XML implemented by visitor pattern